-I'm an actor Here is my website michelledoesthis.
-I do a lot.
-I write including
+I'm an actor.
+Here is my website michelledoesthis.
+I also write too.
+I am currently in pre-production

 One of my dreams is to write an acting book.
 A book that is fun, inspirational and colorful.
 Here are a few insights that I have gleamed that I like to share with anyone interested in acting.

 Acting is in the character and situation.
 The Fantastic Five W's are you best friends as an actor.

 The Fantastic Five W's can help you unlock and understand your character, what is going on, major themes in any script or play, etc. Whatever script you have, remember the writer wrote these words for a reason, it's your job to figure out how it relates to your character.
 With that said, also be aware it’s also what is underneath the words that give spice, life and breathe to your acting.